Sawtaytoes/better-module-alias/README.md

 import someModule from '$utils/someModule'
 ```

-An *alternative* way is to call the betterModuleAlias function, pass the aliases as the second argument.
+An *alternative* way is to call the betterModuleAlias function, and pass the aliases as the second argument.
 ```js
 require('better-module-alias')(__dirname, {
   $tests: './tests',